mrsunny0/learning-playground/computer-playground/Windows/README.md

 Go to Settings (`ctrl+D`), and look select "Network Adaptor", and switch from NAT to Bridge.
 Review VMWare docs on what this means: https://www.vmware.com/support/ws45/doc/network_configure_ws.html.

+### Troubleshooting
+Guest freezes after sleep/hibernate when in full & dual-screen mode.
+To avoid this conflict, `VM -> Manage -> Change Hardware Compatibility` and upgraded to the latest available version (did the clone option). https://communities.vmware.com/thread/544330

 <!-- ----------------------------------------------------------------------- -->
 <!-- WSL Linux Subsystem -->
 <!-- ----------------------------------------------------------------------- -->